aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 $ kubectl wait --for=condition=available --timeout=60s persistentvolumeclaim/efs-claim -n assets
 ```

-Now show the PV has been created automatically for the PVC we had created in the previous step:
+Now show the `PersistentVolume` (PV) has been created automatically for the `PersistentVolumeClaim` (PVC) we had created in the previous step:

 ```bash
 $ kubectl get pv